Angelo942/gdb_plus/README.md

 assert dbg.rax == 0xdeadbeeffafa90be
 ```

-You can allocate chunks on the heap (or the bss if you don't have a libc), write and read anywhere in the ram.
+You can allocate chunks on the heap (or the bss if you don't have the libc), write and read in the ram and read the canary from anywhere.
-On top of that we have a special property to read the canary.

 ```py
 pointer = dbg.alloc(8)